Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 > Note: If you are using Azure DevOps Repos instead of GitHub, change `--repository-type github` to `--repository-type tfsgit` in the command below.
 Also, if your branch is not called `main` but, for example, `master` change this accordingly.

 First, you need to create a PAT (personal access token) on GitHub to use with ADO.
 This is required to be able to import the pipelines.
 For this, create a new token [here](https://github.com/settings/tokens).
+Select `repo` as the scope.

 Save the token securely.
 Then, set it as an environment variable in your shell: